kelsien/datagovernancepatterns/patterns/data-services-marketplace-dao.md

 **The need:**

-A group, organization, or institution seeks to share data with stakeholders and create a marketplace for the provision of services performed on or with the data ([Filecoin, 2023](https://rfs.fvm.dev/#01c77142f95145fbb6ddefb351f1bccc))
+A group, organization, or institution seeks to share data with stakeholders and create a marketplace for the provision of services performed on or with the data (for example, Compute Over Data) ([Filecoin, 2023](https://rfs.fvm.dev/#01c77142f95145fbb6ddefb351f1bccc))

 **The solution:**